force1267/force-logger/README.md

   ,tags : optional array // of strings. default is ["default"]

+  ,nots : optional array // of srtings. default is []

 }

 flog.search(options)

-// returns an array of saved log objects that have all of options.tags
+// returns an array of saved log objects that have all of options.tags and non of option.nots

 _search will be updated with more features_

 change log:

+1.1.2:

+-bugFix

+-Does the job correctly

 1.1.1 :

-bugFix
+-bugFix

 1.1.0 :

-search returns an array of saved log objects that have _all_ of options.tags (instead of _one_)
+-search returns an array of saved log objects that have _all_ of options.tags (instead of _one_)

+-added option.nots, search returns an array of logs that have _non_ of option.nots